PORTABLE CHARGING & POWER BANK BUYING GUIDE

 Mobile devices like smartphones and tablets make life so much easier.
 That is, until they run out of battery power when there’s nowhere to plug in.

 The answer is a portable charger.

-A lightweight, mobile battery pack you can carry anywhere
+A lightweight power bank or mobile battery pack that you can carry anywhere.

-They go under different names: battery packs, portable chargers, fuel banks, pocket power cells and back-up charging devices to name just a few.
+They go under different names: battery packs, power banks, portable chargers, fuel banks, pocket power cells and back-up charging devices to name just a few.

 But whatever you call them, they all do the same thing.

 Charge your phone or tablet without needing a power outlet.

 Simply charge it up at home, throw it in your bag or your pocket, and connect it to your phone whenever it needs a quick battery boost.